-The NHSCFA estimates that the NHS is vulnerable to £259.5 million worth of Help with Health Costs fraud (patient fraud) each year.
+The NHSCFA estimates that the NHS is vulnerable to £267.7m worth of Help with health costs each year.
+Please see our latest strategic intelligence assessment for more details

 Patient fraud relates to an individual who is not entitled to free NHS treatment, services or medication but who purports to be exempt from paying for the costs of prescription charges, dental treatment and optical services.